Mandelbr0t/UniversalRobot-Realtime-Control/README.md

 # UniversalRobot-RealtimeControl
 A Fork of https://bitbucket.org/RopeRobotics/ur-interface/src.
-I reduced the code to the absolute minimum needed for executing commands and added an option for real-time Control of a UR Robot.
+I reduced the code to a minimum needed for executing commands and added an option for real-time Control of a UR Robot.

 To use the realtime control option, use the functions init_realtime_control() and set_realtime_pose().